SheyNjila1/Deep-Dive-Jenkins-Continuous-Integration/README.md

 #### - User data (Copy the following user data): https://github.com/SheyNjila1/Deep-Dive-Jenkins-Continuous-Integration/blob/main/userdata/sonarqube.sh
 #### - Launch Instance

+# Step 2: Verification steps to confirm proper installation of Jenkins, Nexux and SonarQube:
+##### SSH into each server using MobarXterm, Putty, Powershell or Termius or connect directly.
+Verify if userdata is correctly ustilized

+##### Access the servers on the brower using the public IP and default port

-# Step 2: Configuration and integration of Jenkins, Maven, Nexus, SonarQube
+# Step 3: Configuration and integration of Jenkins, Maven, Nexus, SonarQube:
+### a) JenkinsServer
+### b) NexusServer
+### c) SonarQubeServer